-Alternatively you can try cooking this in a slow cooker on low.
+Alternatively you can try cooking this in a slow cooker on high.
 Check on it between 4 and 5 hours.
 When chana is soft, season to taste with salt, pepper and additional spices such as chili powder if desired.

 You can also probably cook this over the stove, but you will require more water as it will dissipate.
 I would guess this would take between 60-90 minutes of cooking time on a stove depending whether it was electric/gas and what temperature it’s cooked at.
 Make sure you stir it and check on the water level so it does not burn to the bottom of the pot.